junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

 - Configure OpenThread Network
 - Factory reset lighting application on K32W DK6
 - Commission the lighting-app on the i.MX controller
-- Control the lighting-app on i.MX controller
+- Control the lighting-app on the i.MX controller

 ### Setup OTBR on i.MX MPU platform